spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: The SPOC service being offline would prevent changes made in the UI from going into effect and being applied to users and applications

-**Resolving SPOC alerts:** Connect to the Local Control Plane server and open Task Manager, then restart the service
+**Resolving SPOC Alerts:** Connect to the Local Control Plane server and open Task Manager, then restart the service

 #### Spark Gateway/Myrtille
 Description: The Spark Gateway/Myrtille service facilitates HTML5 connections from both the UI and for end user logins, if applicable.